 We are Workday, a group of companies with offices all over the world.
-We are committed to protecting the personal data of all Workday applicants—whether employee, contingent worker, contractor, or intern.
+We are committed to protecting the personal data of all Workday applicants—whether applying for an employee or intern role.

-We recommend that you read this Recruitment Privacy Statement in full to ensure you are fully informed; however, if you only want to access a particular section you can click on the relevant link below to jump to that section:
+We recommend that you read this Privacy Statement completely to ensure you are fully informed; however, if you only want to access a particular section, you can click on the relevant link below to jump to that section:

-To apply for a position within Workday, you will create an account on the Workday careers site portal.
+To apply for a position at Workday, you will be required to create an account on the Workday careers site portal.
 The portal requires an email address and password to authenticate your account.

-When you submit a job application on the careers site, you will be asked to supply your resumé/CV so that we have your employment background and academic and professional qualifications in order to be considered for a role.
+When you submit a job application on the careers site, you will be asked to supply your resumé/CV so that we have your employment background and academic and professional qualifications, which are required in order to be considered for a role.

 If expenses are incurred during the recruitment process that are covered by Workday, you will be asked to share your banking details so Workday can reimburse you.

-You can apply for a role with Workday using a number of third-party career sites, for example SEEK, LinkedIn, and so on.
-This will connect your profile from these systems with the Workday job application.
+You can apply for a role at Workday using a number of third-party career sites; for example, SEEK and LinkedIn.
+Doing so will connect your profile from these systems with the Workday job application.

-For some roles, we may request candidates to perform candidate matching assessments with a third-party talent management organization.
+For some roles, we may request candidates perform candidate assessments with a third-party provider.

-As part of our commitment to diversity and inclusion, where permitted or required by law, we will ask you to provide information such as ethnicity, sexual orientation, or gender identity.
+As part of our commitment to diversity and inclusion, where authorized by law or necessary to comply with applicable laws, we will ask you to provide demographic information such as ethnicity, sexual orientation, or gender identity.

 We collect work authorization information to verify lawful employment eligibility.